Your Guide to an EPIC Vacation in PyeongChang

 - Potatoes: Tubers entered this grain culture through Gangwon Province in the 1830’s by a visiting missionary.
 Try a fried potato pancake (“gamja-jeon”), which is similar to a hashbrown.
 Feeling braver?
 A piping hot bowl of potato dumpling soup (“gamja ongshimi”) is simple but satisfying on a cold winter day.
 Potato flour is mixed with freshly grated and squeezed potatoes to form dough-like balls that are added to a light, clear anchovy-vegetable broth.

-- Squid Sausage: Inspired this week by the guts and bravery of the Olympic athletes, and ready to challenge yourself to a more adventurous taste?
+- Squid Sausage: Ready to challenge yourself to a more adventurous taste?
 Stuffed squid (“ojinga soondae”) is regional cuisine that is rare to find outside of Gangwon Province.
 “Soondae” in Korean loosely translates as sausage.
 Squid is stuffed with a mild-flavored mixture of seasoned tofu, minced mushrooms, diced tentacles, rice noodles and garlic.
 The dish is steamed, sliced into chewy rolls, and served with a vinegary red pepper paste dipping sauce.

 - Buckwheat: Another staple ingredient of Gangwon cuisine, buckwheat seeds are ground into flour to make noodles, which you’ll find in chilled buckwheat noodle soup (“mak-kuk-su”).
 For something warmer, try a buckwheat pancake (“mae-mil-jon-byong”), which is similar to a crepe and filled with a sweet red bean filling.
 A heartier version has a mixture of mild kimchi, tofu, and ground beef.